eminisrafil/ShoutRoulette-iOS/Pods/OpenTokSDK/README.md

 Release Notes
 -------------

+September 17, 2003 - Version 1.4.3

+* Fixed a bug that caused clients running iOS 7 to crash.

 May 16, 2013 - Version 1.4.2

 * Fixed some issues with running OpenTok applications in the background.
 * Added native support for armv7s architecture.
-* Fixed a bug that was causing inconsistent UI when manipulating media track functions (eg. publishVideo, subscribeToAudio, etc.)
+* Fixed a bug that was causing inconsistent UI when manipulating media track functions (e.g. publishVideo, subscribeToAudio, etc.)

 April 9, 2013 - Version 1.4.1